-- During the six months ended June 30, 2016, key software developers and testers have been hired to further advance and develop the Kneat Gx platform.
-The functionality and performance of the Kneat Gx platform has been and continues to be improved based on the technical feedback from our early customers and new prospects. - One of the key initiatives for the Company is to deploy a SaaS model which will allow the Company to service small to mid-size customers.
-During the quarter ended June 30, 2016, development of the SaaS model has progressed and will continue to be a focus for the remainder of the fiscal year and into 2017. - Management has spent the second quarter of 2016 focusing on building relationships with new potential customers.
+- During the nine months ended September 30, 2016, key software developers and testers have been hired to further advance and develop the Kneat Gx platform.
+The functionality and performance of the Kneat Gx platform has been and continues to be improved based on the technical feedback from early customers and new prospects. - One of the key initiatives for the Company is to deploy a SaaS model which will allow the Company to service small to mid-size customers.
+During the quarter ended September 30, 2016, development of the SaaS model has progressed and will continue to be a focus for the remainder of the fiscal year and into 2017. - Management has spent 2016 focusing on building relationships with new potential customers.
 In addition, discussions with current customers are ongoing and have focused on sustainable long term growth based on expansion of the Company's technology within their operations.
 Significant time has also been spent on developing a marketing plan and hiring of key sales team members.